 Why does Workplace by Facebook matter?

-Facebook has nearly two billion monthly active users around the globe.
-It has become the most ubiquitous social media platform in the world—everyone from millennials to their grandparents and their parents' dog have profiles.
+Facebook has billions of monthly active users around the globe.
+It has become the most ubiquitous social media platform in the world—everyone from millennials to grandparents and even dogs have profiles.

 Facebook has also baked Facebook Live into Workplace, making broadcasting to employees and team members super quick.